buoge/Friendly-Jira-Assistant/README.md

 # Friendly Jira Assistant

-Friendly Jira Assistant is a Manifest V3 browser extension scaffold for Jira pages.
+* Friendly Jira Assistant is a chrome extension for Jira pages.
+* Help us create subtasks faster and more efficiently.

 ## Screenshots
 ### jira server setting: